joakimsk/docs/docs/setup.rst

 *Polaric-aprs* can be set up to send position reports like a tracker.
 It will only send such reports on APRS-IS unless you explicitly allow it to send it on RF.
 A digipeater path would be used on RF.
 You may use a GPS on a serial port and you may also use the NMEA packets from the GPS to adjust the clock.
 If GPS is not used or if it doesn't get a fix, we may use a default fixed position (given in UTM format).

 A smart-beaconing algorithm will be used when position changes.
-The frequency of the reporting will depend on the spead and direction of the movement.
+The frequency of the reporting will depend on the speed and direction of the movement.
 Min-pause is the minimum time between transmissions.
 Max-pause is the maximum time between transmissions.
 Min-distance is the distance (should be called max-distance) moved before a transmission is generated and max-turn is the maximum change in direction before a transmission is generated.

 .. image:: img/sc2.x.png